Vachenzo/checkio-empire-simple-areas/info/description.md

 You should write a function to calculate the area of simple figures: circles, rectangles and triangles.
 You are given an arbitrary number of arguments which the function should use to calculate the area for the different figures.

-- One argument -- The diameter of a circle and you need calculate the area of the circle.
+- One argument -- The diameter and area of a circle.
-- Two arguments -- The side lengths of a rectangle and you need calculate the area of the rectangle.
+- Two arguments -- The side lengths and area of a rectangle.
-- Three arguments -- The lengths of each side on a triangle and you need calculate the area of the triangle.
+- Three arguments -- The lengths of each side and the area of a triangle.

-The result should be given with two digit precision like so: +-0.01
+The result should be given with a two digit precision of +/- 0.01